Father, son charged with murder in Ahmaud Arbery case

-BRUNSWICK, Ga.
-(AP) — More than two months after a black man was fatally shot while running through a Georgia neighborhood, the white father and son arrested in the case were arraigned on charges of felony murder and aggravated assault Friday.

-The investigation by local authorities had seemed stalled until this week, when a video of the Feb.
-23 shooting of Ahmaud Arbery was shared widely on social media, prompting outrage across the nation.
+Crump blasted the handling of the case by the local police and prosecutors, and said he wants the GBI to “investigate the entire case from top to bottom.”

+Gregory McMichael retired last year as an investigator for Glynn County District Attorney Jackie Johnson, and the connection caused her to recuse herself.
+Barnhill then got the case before recusing himself under pressure from Arbery’s family because his son works in Johnson’s office.

-“All that matters is what the facts tell us,” Georgia Bureau of Investigation Director Vic Reynolds said Friday, noting that his agency brought charges a day after it was brought into the case.
-Reynolds said “every stone will be uncovered” in the investigation.
+“All that matters is what the facts tell us,” Georgia Bureau of Investigation Director Vic Reynolds said Friday, saying “every stone will be uncovered.”

 Addressing the question of racial intent, Reynolds noted that Georgia has no hate crime law.
 That has prompted many civil rights activists to call for a federal investigation.

-The McMichaels told police they pursued Arbery, with another person recording them on video, after spotting him running in their neighborhood.
-The father and son said they thought he matched the appearance of a burglary suspect who they said had been recorded on a surveillance camera some time before.

-Arbery would have turned 26 on Friday, and a crowd of several hundred people, most wearing masks, sang “Happy Birthday” in his honor outside the Glynn County Courthouse.
-Many expressed frustration at the long wait before arrests were made and fears that the justice system will fail them.

-“The work is just beginning,” John Perry, president of the Brunswick NAACP chapter, told the crowd.
+“The work is just beginning,” John Perry, president of the Brunswick NAACP chapter, told the crowd gathered outside the courthouse Friday morning.
 “We can’t stop now.
 We can’t lose focus and we’ve got to make sure the prosecution gets done.”

 Anthony Johnson, 40, said Arbery was his neighbor for about a decade.
 He said he wants to see the McMichaels get the same treatment in the legal system as black defendants.